-- (a) in relation to electrical work on energised electrical equipment-a safe work method statement prepared under regulation 161; - (b) in relation to high risk construction work-a safe work method statement referred to in regulation 299 (as revised under regulation 302). - safety data sheet means a safety data sheet prepared under regulation 330 or 331. - scaffold means a temporary structure specifically erected to support access or working platforms. - scaffolding work means erecting, altering or dismantling a temporary structure that is or has been erected to support a platform and from which a person or object could fall more than 4 metres from the platform or the structure. - Schedule 11 hazardous chemical means a hazardous chemical or combination of hazardous chemicals specified in Schedule 11, table 11.1. - Schedule 15 chemical means a hazardous chemical that: - (a) is specified in Schedule 15, table 15.1; or - (b) belongs to a class, type or category of hazardous chemicals specified in Schedule 15, table 15.2. - self-erecting tower crane means a crane: - (a) that is not disassembled into a tower element and a boom or jib element in the normal course of use; and - (b) where the erection and dismantling processes are an inherent part of the crane's function. - shaft means a vertical or inclined way or opening, from the surface downwards or from any underground working, the dimensions of which (apart from the perimeter) are less than its depth. - signal word means the word "danger" or "warning" used on a label to indicate to a label reader the relative severity level of a hazard, and to alert the reader to a potential hazard, under the GHS.
+- (a) in relation to electrical work on energised electrical equipment-a safe work method statement prepared under regulation 161; - (b) in relation to high risk construction work-a safe work method statement referred to in regulation 299 (as revised under regulation 302). - safety data sheet means a safety data sheet prepared under regulation 330 or 331. - scaffold means a temporary structure specifically erected to support access or working platforms. - scaffolding work means erecting, altering or dismantling a temporary structure that is or has been erected to support a platform and from which a person or object could fall more than 4 metres from the platform or the structure. - Schedule 11 hazardous chemical means a hazardous chemical or combination of hazardous chemicals specified in Schedule 11, table 11.1. - Schedule 15 chemical means a hazardous chemical that: - (a) is specified in Schedule 15, table 15.1; or - (b) belongs to a class, type or category of hazardous chemicals specified in Schedule 15, table 15.2.

-slewing mobile crane means a mobile crane incorporating a boom or jib that can be slewed, but does not include:

-- (a) a front-end loader; or

-- (b) a backhoe; or

-- (c) an excavator; or

-- (d) other earth moving equipment,

-when configured for crane operation.
+self-erecting tower crane means a crane:

+(a) that is not disassembled into a tower element and a boom or jib element in the normal course of use; and

+- (b) where the erection and dismantling processes are an inherent part of the crane's function. - shaft means a vertical or inclined way or opening, from the surface downwards or from any underground working, the dimensions of which (apart from the perimeter) are less than its depth. - signal word means the word "danger" or "warning" used on a label to indicate to a label reader the relative severity level of a hazard, and to alert the reader to a potential hazard, under the GHS. - silica risk control plan means, in relation to the processing of a CSS that is high risk, a silica risk control plan prepared under regulation 529CB. - sintered stone does not include a product that contains resin. - slewing mobile crane means a mobile crane incorporating a boom or jib that can be slewed, but does not include: - (a) a front-end loader; or - (b) a backhoe; or - (c) an excavator; or - (d) other earth moving equipment, when configured for crane operation.